cornell-netlab/pifo-trees-artifact/README.md

 This is exactly the algorithm that we sketch in Theorem 6.1.
 In particular, the first topology that we pretty-print is the same as Fig 3a in the paper, and the second is the same as Fig 3b.

-> Remark: In general, `dune test` succeeds quietly when the tests' source files have not changed.
+> Remark: In general, repeated runs of `dune test` succeed quietly when the tests' source files have not changed.
 When only a subset of tests' source files have changed, only those tests get re-run.
 If `dune test` seems to have no effect, run `dune clean; dune build; dune test` to trigger a fresh run of tests anyway.

 ### Running Handwritten Schedulers, Compiled Schedulers, and Visualizing the Results